-And that's exactly what Marc-Antoine proposes in his private hair salon in his living room: a special, personalised moment in the realm of complete relaxation.
+And that's exactly what Marc-Antoine proposes in his private hair salon studio: a special, personalised moment in the realm of complete relaxation.
 The key is to let go while the nimble fingers of your hairdresser twirl with his instruments.
 Another distinct feature of Marc-Antoine’s concept is the attention and time the talented stylist is willing to give to his clients, and their hair.
 The young French 29 year old certainly knows how to cut, colour, blow-dry, but it is also his ability to listen that characterizes him.
 He takes into account the psychological dimension of hairstyling.
 Your hair appointment with Marc-Antoine is an intimate experience that will unite you and your image.
 The welfare of his clients is his priority: ‘What’s your cut hiding?’, ‘What’s your "capillary history"?’, and ‘How do you feel?’ are all among the questions he poses before taking action.

 To that end, I take a seat in front of the dressing table and mirror dressed in my kimono.
 Marc-Antoine asks me what I like and dislike me about my current hairstyle, and what I'd like to keep and what I’d like to change.
 Once I give my evaluation, the expert presents his own analysis of my features, the nature and the colour of my hair ... without forgetting to give me a mini-course on colouring if, at a later date, I decide to change the colour.
 He then recommends a cut that he thinks would look good on me.
 Grosse hesitation!
 This is indeed the opposite of what I usually do.
 Let’s go for it!
 Given his past (colourist in a Parisian salon, hairdresser at Franck Provost, section head hair on tv trays ...), I reassure myself by saying that if I had to trust a man armed with scissors, it would be Marc-Antoine.